Guides/Keyboards·beginner·8 min read

 Keycap materials and profiles

-Keycaps are the part of the keyboard you actually touch.
-They control texture, sound, the shape of your fingers' resting position, and over time, whether the legends fade and the surface gets shiny.
-A keycap swap is the easiest way to change the look and feel of a board without changing how the switches behave.
+Keycaps are the part of the keyboard your fingers actually touch.
+They change the texture, the sound, and whether the letters fade or the surface goes shiny over time.
+Swapping caps is the easiest way to change how a board looks and feels without touching the switches.

-Harder, slightly textured plastic.
-Resists shine essentially forever, takes dye-sublimation legends cleanly, and has a deeper, more muted sound.
-The default choice for modern enthusiast keycaps.
+A harder, slightly textured plastic.
+It resists shine basically forever and has a deeper, more muted sound.
+This is the usual choice for nicer aftermarket keycaps.

 ABSPBT